packagecontrol/thecrawl/docs/example_channel.md

 The following values are supported:

 - an external repository.json URL
-- a repository located relative to this one via a relative path
+- a repository located relative to this one, via a relative path
 - a `file:///`` protocol URL
 - a single GitHub repository URL (this is mostly useful for users adding a single package repository in their Sublime installation)
 - a GitHub user or organization (possible, but not recommended)